Protohistory

-Protohistory is a period between prehistory and history during which a culture or civilization has not yet developed writing, but other cultures have already noted the existence of those pre-literate groups in their own writings.
-For example, in Europe, the Celts and the Germanic tribes are considered to have been protohistoric when they began appearing in Greek and Roman sources.
+Protohistory is the period between prehistory and written history, during which a culture or civilization has not yet developed writing, but other cultures that have developed writing have noted the existence of those pre-literate groups in their own writings.

 Protohistoric may also refer to the transition period between the advent of literacy in a society and the writings of the first historians.
 The preservation of oral traditions may complicate matters, as they can provide a secondary historical source for even earlier events.
 Colonial sites involving a literate group and a nonliterate group are also studied as protohistoric situations.

 The term can also refer to a period in which fragmentary or external historical documents, not necessarily including a developed writing system, have been found.
-For instance, the Proto–Three Kingdoms of Korea, the Yayoi and the Mississippian groups, recorded by early European explorers, are protohistoric.
+For instance, the Proto–Three Kingdoms of Korea, the Yayoi, recorded by the Chinese, and the Mississippian groups, recorded by early European explorers, are protohistoric.

 Use of term

 In The Oxford Illustrated History of Prehistoric Europe, an article by Timothy Taylor stated: